Solar Power For Consumer IoT

 1.26mWh / 5h / (0.032 mW/cm^2) x 1.2 = 9.45cm^2 indoor solar panel

-20% margin was added to account for reliability and losses during charging.
+A 20% margin was added to account for reliability and losses during charging.
 A custom 3.6V PowerFilm Low Light solar panel of this size could be mounted directly onto the device’s enclosure.

 Additionally, a charge controller and storage element need to be chosen.
-The BQ25570 energy harvesting IC offers a diversity of features which will fit this application well.
+The BQ25570 energy harvesting IC offers a diversity of features that will fit this application well.
 It can be configured to efficiently harvest energy from the solar panel, store it in a 40mAh lithium battery, and provide a constant 3V output.
 This exact configuration is implemented in PowerFilm’s Indoor Solar Development Kit (LLDev-1), which could be used as a direct plug and play solution.

 Solar harvesting opens up opportunities in the consumer IoT space that would otherwise be held back by the inconveniences of batteries.

-As you develop your next line of smart products, or tinker with wireless sensors and controls, PowerFilm encourages you to keep in mind how much consumers hate batteries and what you can provide as a better solution.
+As you develop your next line of smart products or tinker with wireless sensors and controls, PowerFilm encourages you to keep in mind how much consumers hate batteries and what you can provide as a better solution.

-Contact us and let’s get started on your solution today.
+Contact us, and let’s get started on your solution today.